losizm/scamper/README.md

 In much the same way requests can be filtered, so too can responses.
 Response filtering is performed by including instances of `ResponseFilter`.
-They are applied in order after one of the request handlers generates a response.
+They are applied, in order, after one of the request handlers generates a response.

 ```scala
 config.response { res =>